Asbury Heights has been providing quality, compassionate care to older adults for over 110 years.

 At one time, it was hoped that the Home could also become a fully equipped hospital.
 This was impossible to do during the economically challenging years of the 1930s, but a legacy given by William E. Conroy of $600,000 was available and, at the direction of his widow, was used to build Conroy Hall, which was dedicated on January 29, 1939.
 The existing structure of today was taking shape.

 As the needs and demographics of our service area changed, Asbury Heights changed with them.
 In 1987, we constructed additional independent senior living apartments, a second nursing home living facility and the Asbury Mall.
 In 1994, we completed the Wesley Hills carriage homes along Bower Hill Road, and in 1997 we added Asbury Place, a secure yet unconfined personal care community for residents needing memory support.

 In response to the aging population’s request for a different level of long term care, Asbury Heights added Asbury Villas, personal care apartments, in 2001.
 With no additional developable land available on Asbury’s main campus, the Board of Directors voted to purchase and renovate The Embassy, an independent senior living luxury apartment building on Beverly Road, in Mt.
 Lebanon, in 2006.

-Today, Asbury Heights continues to meet the ever-changing needs of southwestern Pennsylvania seniors with the continuation of Frances Campbell Hamilton's original mission – to improve the lives of older adults through high-quality and compassionate care.
+Today, Asbury Heights continues to meet the ever-changing needs of southwestern Pennsylvania seniors with the continuation of Frances Campbell Hamilton's original mission and affiliation with UPMC Senior Communities – to improve the lives of older adults through high-quality and compassionate care.